sthaid/proj_robot2/README.md

   do forever
     Wait for 'Porcupine' wake word.
     Display the direction of sound arrival on LEDs.
-    Send the following sound data to Google to be converted to speech.
+    Send the subsequent sound data to Google to be converted to text.
-    Match the speech with defined grammar, and obtain the software handler name.
+    Match the text with the defined grammar, and obtain the software handler.
     Call the handler to process the command.
     The handler will process the command and play audio response.
 Google text to speech is used to create the audio response wav file.